syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Summaries.md

 ![Custom group summary cell renderer in windows forms datagrid](SfDataGrid_Summaries_UG_images/summaries10.png)

+### On demand summary calculation for group and caption summary
+You can calculate the Caption and Group summary on-demand by setting sfDataGrid.View.SummaryCalculationMode as ‘CalculationMode.OnDemandCaptionSummary’ or ‘CalculationMode.OnDemandGroupSummary’.
+You can set this property when you are loading more number of summary columns on summary row or more number of group summaries to improve loading performance.
+On-demand summary calculation will calculate summaries for the summary rows which are visible and summaries for other rows will be calculated only when it comes into view.

+{% tabs %}
+{% highlight c# %}
+this.sfDataGrid.View.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary | CalculationMode.OnDemandGroupSummary;
+{% endhighlight %}
+{% highlight vb %}
+Me.sfDataGrid.View.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary Or CalculationMode.OnDemandGroupSummary
+{% endhighlight %}
+{% endtabs %}

 ## Caption Summary
 SfDataGrid provides built-in support for caption summary.
 The caption summary value calculated based on the records in a group and the summary information will be displayed in the caption of group.
 Below screen shot shows the built-in caption summary of Group.